NCC-CNC/wheretowork/README.md

         specified below and standard `shiny` widgets) that have related functionality (e.g. a side bar tab could contain widgets for controlling the appearance of a `leaflet` map).
--   `newSolutionManager()`: Constructs a widget for creating new solutions.
-It forms a panel that contains – in addition to standard `shiny` widgets (e.g. a button to generate a new solution) – the following widgets for setting goals and weights:
+-   `solutionManager()`: Constructs a widget for creating new solutions.
+    It forms a panel that contains – in addition to standard `shiny` widgets (e.g. a button to generate a new solution) – the following
+    widget:
+    -   `solutionSettings()`: Constructs a widget for setting goals for themes, setting factors for weights.
 -   `mapManager()`: Constructs a widget for controlling the overall appearance of a `leaflet` map.
 It forms a panel that contains – in addition to standard `shiny` widgets (e.g. a button to hide all